Home > On PM Motor > Should the Positioning Bearing of a Vertical Motor be Placed at the Upper End or the Lower End?

 Typical Motor Bearing Configuration

-Motor bearings are typically configured with one end positioned and the other end floating.
-The positioning end bearing is designed to handle axial loads, ensuring the rotor remains correctly aligned.
-The floating end bearing accommodates radial loads and allows for thermal expansion and slight misalignments without imposing additional stresses on the bearings.
+Bearings in motors are generally arranged so that one end is located and the other end is free.
+The locating end bearing is designed to accept axial loads, maintaining proper alignment of the rotor.
+The free-end bearing can accept radial loads and allows for some thermal expansion and slight misalignment without placing additional stresses on the bearings.

 Bearing Load Responsibilities

-The fixed or positioning end bearing supports both axial and radial loads, providing stability and precise alignment of the rotor.
-In contrast, the floating end bearing primarily manages radial loads, allowing for axial movement due to thermal expansion or other factors.
-In vertical motors, the rotor’s weight acts as an axial force on the positioning end bearing, requiring it to support this load without significant wear or failure.
+The fixed or positioning end bearing supports axial and radial loads while providing stability and precise alignment to the rotor.
+On the other hand, the floating end bearing manages the major part of radial loads, allowing axial movement caused by thermal expansion or other causes.
+In vertical motors, the weight of the rotor applies an axial force to the positioning end bearing, and this bearing must be designed to accept this load without significant wear or failure.

 Use of Shaft Extension and Non-Shaft Extension Ends